-In this webinar, Dr. Anna Voskuilen Gonzalez, Specialist in Reproductive Medicine at Fertty International, Barcelona, Spain has been discussing PRP method, which might be a way to stop fertility ticking clock.
+In this webinar, Dr Anna Voskuilen Gonzalez, Specialist in Reproductive Medicine at Fertty International, Barcelona, Spain, has been discussing the PRP method, which might be a way to stop the fertility ticking clock.

 Dr Gonzalez started her presentation on ovarian rejuvenation by explaining a bit about fertility and age.
 Women are born with a certain ovarian reserve, and that decreases with age, the decrease becomes more rapid after 35-37, and 40 years and is accompanied by a decrease in terms of oocyte quality.
 The number of follicles decreases until menopause, when up to 1000 follicles could still be in the ovaries.
 We can test the ovarian reserve but not the oocyte quality, which is related to age.
 After 40 years old, there’s difficulty in getting pregnant, there’s a higher rate of miscarriage, and there are more chromosomally abnormal embryos.
 To check the ovarian reserve, we test that with blood tests like FSH and estradiol, which are done at the beginning of the cycle, and we test, the AMH level (Anti-Müllerian hormone), which is produced by pre-antral and small antral follicles.
 It does not vary during a cycle, so any woman can do such a blood test whenever she wants to check her AMH level.

 The last check is the ultrasound, in which we can do an antral follicle count, it’s possible to see the antral follicles in the ovaries, and those follicles have a bit of liquid inside, and that’s the reason we can see them.
 Those can be stimulated, and they grow and then become mature oocytes.